skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

 For example the number `0x1234` would be stored `0x12, 0x34` in Big Endian systems and Little Endian systems would store it `0x34, 0x12`.

-To help with understanding the byte order UTF-16 allows a [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark), the code point `U+FEFF` is used for this and it needs to come right at the start of the file.
+To help with understanding the byte order of a file UTF-16 allows a [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark), the code point `U+FEFF` is used for this and it needs to come right at the start of the file.
 The code point is for an invisible zero-width non-breaking space.